 The upper trapezius has its insertion on the lateral clavicle and acromion process, while the middle and lower trapezius both insert on the spine of the scapula.

-- The middle trapezius performs a retraction; draws the shoulder blades towards each other, as in cobra pose.
+- The middle trapezius performs a retraction; draws the shoulder blades towards each other, as in the cobra pose.

-- The lower trapezius performs depression; pulls the shoulder blades down, as in upward facing dog or sphinx pose.
+- The lower trapezius performs depression; pulls the shoulder blades down, as in an upward facing dog or sphinx pose.